reingart/pyfpdf/README.md

 ```

 It is a fork and the successor of `PyFPDF`.
-Compared with other PDF libraries, `fpdf2` is simple, small and versatile, with
-advanced capabilities, and is easy to learn, extend and maintain.
+Compared with other PDF libraries, `fpdf2` is simple, small and versatile, with advanced capabilities, and is easy to learn and extend.

-Looking for Developer Help!
+It is also entirely writen in Python (no C is involved), and has only **one** dependency so far, to handle images: [Pillow](https://pillow.readthedocs.io/en/stable/).

+**Development status**: this project is **mature** and **actively maintained**.

+We are looking for contributing developers: if you want to get involved but don't know how,
+or would like to volunteer helping maintain this lib, [open a discussion](https://github.com/PyFPDF/fpdf2/discussions)!

 Installation Instructions:
 --------------------------